 If you’ve never put together a webinar before, or you’ve tried and found it overwhelming, you should check out my free Ultimate Webinar Launch Planner Workbook.
 In it, I lay out every step of putting together a webinar in detail.
 This can help you push through your uncertainty and put together a webinar that you will be proud of!

 Personally, I think that creating a webinar should be a fully integrated process.
 If you are hiring multiple people to develop different aspects of the webinar, the entire package is going to come off as disjointed.
 The graphics that are chosen might not perfectly align with your script; the text in the slides might not accurately sum up what you’re saying.
-And having someone else then try to integrate all of these aspects (especially if they aren’t experienced in doing so) can result in an absolute mess of a webinar (and these are just a few of the possible mistakes people make when putting on a webinar).
+And having someone else then try to integrate all of these aspects (especially if they don’t have the exeperience in doing so) can result in an absolute mess of a webinar (and these are just a few of the possible mistakes people make when putting on a webinar).